You don’t have to be a coding expert or a design whiz to create an awesome WordPress blog or website.

 2. Broken Link Checker

-Your visitor excitedly loads up your webpage, only to be dismayed when it doesn’t work.
-So, they click off your site, possibly never to return again.
+Your visitor excitedly loads up your webpage, only to be dismayed when it’s not working.
+Consequently, they click off your site, possibly never to return again.

 Broken links on your website can have a big-time negative impact.
 They can stop search engine crawlers, lead to lower website traffic, and create a subpar user experience.
 All of these things can take a chunk out of your revenue stream.